 There are no physical reasons why Maine Coon cats cannot go outside, like other cat breeds.
 However, this hotly debated subject is very emotive amongst pedigree cat owners.
-Many pros and cons exists for letting Maine Coons outdoors.
-Each owner must consider the factors carefully, weighing up their own personal situation i.e. do they live near busy roads? in the decision making process.
+Many pros and cons exist for letting Maine Coons outdoors.
+Each owner must consider the factors carefully, weighing up their own personal situation i.e. do they live near busy roads? in the decision-making process.

 Can I Let My Maine Coon Go Outside?

 The answer to this question will ultimately depend upon many different factors, which will be unique to your own families particular situation i.e. where you live, proximity to roads, immediate dangers in your particular location, and your cats personality etc.

 As I have already briefly touched upon above, the decision to let your Maine Coon cat go outside, or not, is a massively debated subject in the pet world.
 This subject sparks great emotion amongst pedigree cat owners.

 Before making any decision, review the unbiased arguments for, and against letting your Maine Coon pedigree cat outdoors, below.

 Should Maine Coons Go Outside?

 The table below lists the key pros and cons of letting a Maine Coon cat go outdoors on its own.
 Please use these 15 key factors to make an informed decision.

 |Cat claws||Cats scratch trees etc, to keep their claws sharp, short, and to mark their territory||Cat owners can trim cat claws when necessary.
 The indoor cat uses a scratching post.
 Their territory is their home.|

 |Road Traffic||Maine Coons are cats that are more clever than other breeds, so will avoid traffic.
 Remote locations have limited traffic.||Cats die every day due to road traffic.
 They are not bright enough to avoid this danger|